ehy/Spam_BLIP/readme.txt

 *	Spam BLIP provides user-set whitelist and blacklist options.

-*	Spam BLIP provides options to check for pings/trackbacks, and for user registrations (before the register form is produced).
+*	Spam BLIP provides options to check for pings/trackbacks, and for user registrations.
+(The option to blacklist-check user registration is off by default.
+See "Tips" under the help tab on the Spam BLIP settings page.)

 *	Spam BLIP provides options to configure a 'Time To Live' (TTL) for its database records, and a maximum number of records.